Formatted Text

 Lists

 Graphics Mill supports numbered and bulleted lists.
-To format text as a numbered list, use the <ol> tag, and for a bulleted list, use the <ul> tag.
-Each element in a list must be tagged with <li>:
+Use the <ol> tag for numbered lists and the <ul> tag for bulleted lists.
+Each list item must be tagged with <li>.

 C#